 The report also showed that the biggest perpetrators of election crimes and offences were political aspirants at 45.7% followed by unemployed youth (28.0%), party agents and officials (13.5%).

 The biggest factor encouraging the occurrence of election crimes and offences was tribalism (27.6%).
 Poverty and unemployment among the youth also played a key role at 26.4% and 20.4% respectively.
 These two factors made voters vulnerable to bribes and cash handouts given out to influence their decisions at the ballot.
 Illiteracy of the electorate (18.4%) contributes to election crimes.
 Their inability to read and write has been misused by election officials to misdirect voters into choosing candidates who aren’t their choice.

 According to the report, the major effects of election crimes and offences were destruction of life and property, ethnic tension and animosty, displacement of the population and poor governance due to wrong leaders being elected.

 Some of the solutions put forward were proper civic and voter education.
-Voter’s should be educated on what constitutes good leadership, this steers them away from voting along ethnic lines.
-Economic empowerment of the youth would also make the less vulnerable to voter bribery.
+Voters should be educated on what constitutes good leadership, this steers them away from voting along ethnic lines.
+Economic empowerment of the youth would also make them less vulnerable to voter bribery.
 A credible election body would reduce incidences of fighting after an election as the results would be more readily accepted.
 It would also increase voter turn out of the people believe that the election is free and fair.

 You can download the full report here